Lebedyn: History

-Following the creation of the Lebedyn Raion on the 7 of March 1923, Lebedyn remained the capitol of the new regional administration.
+During the Ukrainian War of Independence, from 1917 to 1920, it passed between various factions.
+Afterwards it was administratively part of the Kharkiv Governorate of Ukraine.
+Following the creation of the Lebedyn Raion on the 7 of March 1923, Lebedyn remained the capital of the new regional administration.

-During World War Two from October 11, 1941, to February 21, 1943, and from March 10 to August 19, 1943, Lebedyn was under German occupation.
+During World War II from October 11, 1941, to February 21, 1943, and from March 10 to August 19, 1943, Lebedyn was under German occupation.

 In 1994, an oil plant was opened in Lebedyn.

 On the 27 of February 2022, a series of clashes broke out in Lebedyn, with Ukrainian elements defending on the outskirts of Lebedyn at the town of Kamiane at 10:45 PM that day.

 At around 7:30 AM, March 5, 2022, Russian forces launched an airstrike on infrastructure in Lebedyn.
 This included multiple private homes of civilians and cars, as well as gas stations.
 By 4 April Russian troops had withdrawn from the Sumy region.

 By April 7, Sumy Oblast, including Lebedyn, regained its communications.

+Demographics

+As of the 2001 Ukrainian census, the city had a population of 29,569 inhabitants.
+93% of the population were ethnic Ukrainians, 7% belonged to a different ethnic group.
+The exact distribution of the population by their ethnic origins according to the census was as follows:

+The linguistic composition of the population according to the 2001 census:

 Culture

 Visitors are welcomed by the local history museum, the city art museum, three libraries, the city center of culture and leisure, a children's art school, a sports school, a house of children and youth creativity, a young technicians' station, and others.
 The Lebedyn Art Museum is a prominent center of spirituality and culture, standing at the origins of the revival of spiritual culture.

 The city's amateur artists and individual performers strive to convey to the audience the beauty of folk songs and dances.
 A significant contribution to the promotion of national culture in Sumy region was made by members of the Lebedynska Pisnia amateur folk ensemble, the 43rd Missile Division Veterans Choir, the Bal and Arrow groups, the Veselka dance group, and the Sunflower dance group.

 In Lebedyn, children also glorify their city by singing, and the exemplary amateur children's ensemble "Feyerii" is always happy to welcome new students.The amateur folk vocal ensemble "Lebedynska Pisnia" is a source of inspiration for the realization of creative ideas.
 It is from them that the undying love for folk songs flows.
 Iryna Kapusta, the head of the Sunflower dance group, creates extremely interesting dance compositions that are well known not only to the residents of the city but also beyond.

 It has become a tradition in Lebedyn to hold the Ukrainian song festival "In the Name of a Glorious Fellow Countryman" dedicated to the 100th anniversary of B. R. Hmyrya's birth.